brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-20-a-personalized-open-source-time-machine-takes-you-back-to-the-future.md

----
-layout: post
-title: A personalized Open Source Time Machine takes you 'Back to the Future'
+# A personalized Open Source Time Machine takes you 'Back to the Future'
----

 Considered to be a project work for graduation at <a href="http://www.hdk.gu.se/en">HDK Design School</a> in Gothenburg, Sweden - <a href="http://www.danhenriksson.com">Dan Henriksson's</a> Time Machine has brought him huge amounts of accolades.
 The concept though does not fittingly give users the experience of going back in time or into the future, yet provides a visual treat to the users in alignment with the time that they choose to be in.